Xorlev/gatekeeper/README.md

 Currently only supports Netflix Curator Service Discovery Extensions.
 Other implementations are trivial and can be implemented by including `gatekeeper-core`, and including your dependency in the resulting gatekeeper-agent build.

+You can build gatekeeper with a different module like so:

+    mvn package -Ddependency.package=gatekeeper-new-discovery

 ## FAQ